 De-Esser supports the following sample rates: 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz.

 Supported plug-in hosts

 Please have a look at the Compatible Audio and Video Editors with ERA plugins article to check the compatibility of De-Esser with your video/audio editor.

-Warning: De-Esser is designed to be used as an audio effect plug-in inside Digital Audio Workstations or Non-Linear Editing systems.
+Warning: De-Esser is designed to be used as an audio effect plugin inside Audio Editors or Video Editors.
 Only the plug-in formats listed above are supported.
-ERA De-Esser does not operate as a stand-alone application.
+ERA De-Esser does not operate as a stand-alone application

-Warning: There are just too many combinations of DAWs and plug-in formats out there, so there’s always something we might have not tested.
-If you don’t see your DAW above, you can always download the free, fully-functional 14-day trial and see if De-Esser is supported for yourself.
+Warning: There are just too many combinations of video/audio editors and plug-in formats out there, so there’s always something we might have not tested.
+If you don’t see your editor above, you can always download the free, fully-functional 14-day trial and see if De-Esser is supported for yourself.
 If you encounter any problem, contact us and we would be happy to help.

 This is the main control of De-Esser.
 Most of the time you don’t have to do anything else.
 Just dial in the amount of processing you want and you’re done!
 The knob values from a range of 0% to 100% and controls the amount of processing applied to the audio signal.